rojaswestall/odphi-hypebot/README.md

 If you inlcude your bot ID in the .env file and your access token int

 If you make requests that make changes to the database you should be able to see those changes under collections in mlab

+## Future Work

+-Put bot in mutiple groups (maybe just with a secretary and president), therefore tasks can be added without spamming the main group
+-Hide group keys and secrets if the bot is deployed through GitHub -Calendar Reminders hooked up to Google Calendars -Connecting with google sheets to record study hours and keep a ledger of tasks -Connect bot to chapter bank account to easily see status and be notified if the chapter card is used